SteliosKon/Leetcode/README.md

 # Leetcode
-My solutions for leetcode problems
+My solutions for leetcode problems in Python3.